 How Much Is Leonardo DiCaprio Worth?

-Leonardo DiCaprio has been a household name since 1996.
-This American actor, producer, philanthropist and environmental activist continues to delight and surprise audiences by taking on different roles across many genres.
+Academy Award-winner Leonardo DiCaprio long has been a household name – thanks to his work on the big screen and paparazzi photos that show up in the tabloids.
+This American actor, producer, philanthropist and environmental activist continues to delight and surprise audiences by taking on different roles across many genres as he turns 48.

 - Date of Birth: Nov.
 11, 1974